borgateo/preto/README.md

 (Portuguese pronunciation: [ˈpɾetu], Black)

-Another dark theme 🖤
+Dark theme 🖤
-Inspired by Notion and Google Fonts dark theme.
+Inspired by Notion and Google Fonts dark theme, with a hint of red.

 ## Details